Daniel-MM-Baptista/cellular-automata/README.md

 * Try to refactor the non-component logic of the app.
 * Design UI in Figma.
 * Create a mapping function for the choosing the interval delay of the generation process.
+* Restructure the folder layout of the project for any possible future additions.

 ## Done